 The Community Services Department is committed to delivering high-quality, diverse recreational opportunities in order to support good quality of life and healthy lifestyles.
 From the 2015 Recreation Division Strategic Plan, the Community Services Department has goals of tailoring and ensuring programs that meet the needs of the City's unique demographic and keeping programs affordable for the community while maintaining financial stability.
 Chapter 5: "Analysis and Needs Assessment" will provide survey analysis that highlights key findings from participant's perception in regard to the City's current recreational programming.
-Additionally, an assessment of existing recreation assets in Chapter 5: "Analysis and Needs Assessment" will provide strategies to help improve recreational programming that meets community needs and aspirations.
+Additionally, an assessment of existing recreation assets in Chapter 5: "Analysis and Needs Assessment" will clarify deficiencies and Chapter 6: "Recommendations" will provide strategies to help improve recreational programming that meets community needs and aspirations.